 What are Vitreal Floaters?

 Most people with Vitreal Floaters get used to them with time and forget about them.
-This is called Neuroadaptation but some floaters can’t be ignored and become very disruptive to important visual function.
+This is called Neuroadaptation but some floaters can become very disruptive to important visual function.
 Neuroadaptation doesn’t always work.
 In severe cases, people may seek help.

 For many years the only effective treatment of Floaters was to remove the Vitreal Gel in a Vitrectomy Surgery.
 Unfortunately, this extensive surgery can lead to other problems such as Cataract Formation or Infection.
-So Vitrectomy has been reserved for a very small minority of people with bothersome Floaters.
+All things considered, we reserve vitrectomy for a very small minority of people with bothersome Floaters.

 Recently, there have been improvements with Yag Lasers which can now safely improve Floaters in many patients.
-Engineers have developed YAG Lasers with improved focusing and better concentration of energy that can now help many people suffering from interference of vision.
+As a matter of fact, engineers have developed YAG Lasers with improved focusing and better concentration of energy that can now help many people suffering from interference of vision.

-In a comprehensive eye examination, it can be determined if your Floaters are likely to be helped by Laser Treatment.
+In a comprehensive eye examination, Dr. Sondheimer can determine if Laser Treatments are likely to help your Floaters.
 Dense discrete Floaters such as seen in a Posterior Vitreal Detachment usually respond well to Laser Treatment.
 Diffuse dense opacities as seen in Asteroides Hyalosis or diffuse amorphous areas of syneresis respond poorly to Laser Treatment.

-Your Floater or Floaters should have been present for over 2 months and not be associated with active eye diseases.
+Your Floater or Floaters should be present for over 2 months and not have any association with active eye diseases.
 They should be no longer changing.
 You should no longer be seeing flashes of light which can be associated with the Vitreous Gel pulling away from your retina.
 Dr. Sondheimer can advise you what your chances of success with Laser Treatment are.

 Dr. Sondheimer is very knowledgeable and approachable.
 I appreciated that he took the time to answer my questions and concerns.
 He was never rushed or distracted.
 My surgery went well and I would recommend Dr. Sondheimer to anyone.